cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 ### Clear/direct example

-> The vendor will provide access to the database for one year.
+> <q>The vendor will provide access to the database for one year.
-> Renewal terms will be reviewed and agreed upon by both parties before the end of the contract.
+> Renewal terms will be reviewed and agreed upon by both parties before the end of the contract.</q>

 Strengths with this example: